Narrativ helps publishers make more money when they drive sales

 “Our competitors were winning 92% of traffic from editorial links until Narrativ,” he added.
 “For the first time, we control when a product featured in content drives traffic to Dermstore.”
 (Here’s a bit more detail about how Dermstore is using Narrativ.)

-Beyond plain vanilla links, Chan also said that Narrativ works with other units like product galleries.
+Beyond plain vanilla links, Chen also said that Narrativ works with other units like product galleries.
 The key, she said, is that it can’t be intrusive to the reader experience.Featured Image: yurakr/Getty Images

 0